PNU-Sinbaram/MapGo/README.md

 ## Client Build Guide

-Before build client app, you need to create `apikey.properties` file in client directory and fill it with your own secret key pairs.
+Before build client app, you need to create `apikey.properties` file in client directory.
+After that, you need to fill it with your own secret key pairs.

 Here is quick commands for key file generation
 ```bash